karltm/imldiff/README.md

 ## Theory

 Using interpretability methods, we can understand how a machine learning model behaves.
-By merging the output of two classifiers $A$ and $B$ and treating it as a special classification problem, we can also apply interpretability methods on that.
-The following approaches will be investigated at first, when the two classifiers $A$ and $B$ are restricted to binary classifiers:
+By merging the output of two classifiers _A_ and _B_ and treating it as a special classification problem, we can also apply interpretability methods on that.
+The following approaches will be investigated at first, when the two classifiers _A_ and _B_ are restricted to binary classifiers:

 1. Binary classification problem: `both classifiers agree` vs. `both classifiers disagree`
 2. Three-class classification problem: `both classifiers agree`,  `A predicts the positive class and B the negative`, `B predicts positive and A negative`